 Have you ever felt unheard, misunderstood, or disregarded when speaking with your doctor?
-We are seeking Lesbian, Gay, Bisexual, Transgender, and Queer+ and/or Black, Indigenous, and People of Color (BIPOC) individuals to participate in a 2-hour virtual workshop on Zoom.
+We are seeking Lesbian, Gay, Bisexual, Transgender, and Queer+ and/or Black, Indigenous, and People of Color (BIPOC) individuals to participate in a 2-hour workshop.
 During the workshop, we will be brainstorming creative solutions to empower patients experiencing healthcare discrimination.
-For compensation, you will receive a $60 VISA cash card (upon completion of the virtual workshop and survey).
+For compensation, you will receive a $60 VISA cash card (upon completion of the workshop and survey).

 Complete the interest form to learn more about signing up.

 We are collecting anonymous stories about bias experienced during patient-doctor communication.
 We welcome stories from the perspectives of patients, companions, health care providers and others.
 The stories can come from personal experience or be those of someone you know.
 Your story will be contributing to this larger project, use your story to help us make a change.
 We will use your experiences to find common themes and patterns in communication between patients and providers and help us understand better how to design a tool that can improve this communication.